EvanK20/4eComponents/README.md

 We also provide the following additional programs.

 genrand.cpp generates a random multigraph, with a specified number of vertices and edges.
-It is called as ./genrand n m seed <output_graph>, where n is the number of vertices, m is the number of edges, and seed is a number to initialize the rand function.
+It runs with ./genrand n m seed <output_graph>, where n is the number of vertices, m is the number of edges, and seed is a number to initialize the rand function.

-make3eConnected.cpp make a general graph 3-edge-connected by introducing a few more edges to the graph.
+make3eConnected.cpp makes a general graph 3-edge-connected by introducing a few more edges to the graph.
-It is called as ./make3eConnected <input_graph> <output_graph>.
+It runs with ./make3eConnected <input_graph> <output_graph>.

 sparsify.cpp creates a sparse certificate of a graph (for 4-edge connectivity).
-It is called as ./sparsify <input_graph> <output_graph>.
+It runs with ./sparsify <input_graph> <output_graph>.